mjakeman/bluedit/README.md

 ![Screenshot](screenshot.png)

+## Downloads
+You can download Bluedit for Windows from the [releases page](https://github.com/mjakeman/bluedit/releases/).

 ## Project Structure
 The source code for the program is in the `/src` subdirectory, while the code for libsplit is in the `/subprojects/libsplit` directory.
 The program otherwise